pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sd.md

 You need to modify your Teensy by cutting the Vusb trace.
 First, use your multimeter to do a continuity test between these two gold pads on the back of the board.
 The meter should beep showing these pads are connected.

+These pads connect the 5V power line coming from USB to the Vin pin on the Teensy.
+If the trace is not cut, it's possible that current could flow from the external power supply *into* to the 5V power line on your computer, or that USB will try to power the matrix panel through the data lines, potentially drawing more than the allowed amount of current from the USB power source.

 > ![Teensy Vusb Cut](photos/Assembly/TeensyVusbCut.jpg)
 > Source: http://www.pjrc.com/teensy/card5b_rev3.pdf

 Now, use your sharp knife to cut several times in the space between the two pads, separating the trace that connects these two pads.
 Use the meter again on the two pads and listen for no beep.
 If there is a beep, cut again and test.

+If you forget to cut this before soldering, not all is lost, it's possible but much more awkward to cut the trace through the little gap between the soldered Teensy and Shield.
+Contact us through the links above if you're in this situation.

 > ![Teensy Vusb Cut](photos/Assembly/SelfPower1.jpg)